taboca/TelaSocial/readme.txt

 List of Contributors:

-Add your name to this list to keep track and provide evidence of your interest and consent that you are a contributor to the project and accept the open source ( above licensing ).
-If you are a new contributor and checking code in other locations, make sure you update the file with a local license information and your name as a contributor.
+Add your name to this list to keep track and provide evidence of your interest and consent that you are a contributor to the project and accept the open source ( above licensing ) terms provided in this file.
+If you are a new contributor and checking code in other locations, make sure you update the file with a local license information and your name as a contributor, in each file you edit or create.

   Marcio Galli - mgalli@taboca.com
   ...